bumble-tech/bumble-doc-gen/docs/tech/2.parser/reflectionApi/readme.md

  /** @var PhpEntitiesCollection $entitiesCollection*/
  $entitiesCollection = (new BumbleDocGenDocGeneratorFactory())->createRootEntitiesCollection($reflectionApiConfig);

+ // Source locators are needed so that we can determine all the files that will be traversed to fill the collection with data
+ $sourceLocators = SourceLocatorsCollection::create(new DirectoriesSourceLocator([__DIR__]));

+ // We can define special filters according to which entities will be loaded
+ $filter = new TrueCondition();

  // By default the collection is empty.
 You can populate the collection with data
  $entitiesCollection->loadEntities(
-     $sourceLocators, // Source locators are needed so that we can determine all the files that will be traversed to fill the collection with data
-     $filter // We can define special filters according to which entities will be loaded );
+     $sourceLocators,
+     $filter
+ );

  // And now you can use Reflection API